-Many young adults are conflicted about the autonomy they are given in young adulthood.
-As a teen, they may have pushed boundaries and tried to make their own rules.
-When it comes time to launch into adulthood, it is common for young adults to freeze and want to go back to what is comfortable.
+Transitioning from childhood to adulthood can be an exciting time for some young adults that feels full of possibilities.
+They can make their own schedule and set their own rules.
+But many young adults may find themselves feeling conflicted about the autonomy they are given in young adulthood.
+As a teen, they may have pushed boundaries and fought against house rules.
+But when it comes time to launch into adulthood, it is common for young adults to freeze and want to go back to what is comfortable.
 During adolescence, their parents played a bigger role in making decisions for them and solving problems they may have faced as consequences of making their own rules.
-When young adults realize that they may be less prepared to make these decisions than they through, their fear of independence can hold them back from moving forward in their lives.
+When young adults realize that they may be less prepared to make these decisions than they thought, their fear of independence can hold them back from moving forward in their lives.

 Fear of Independence and Responsibilities